voilaporta/Voila-Group-Project/README.md

 ### Setting Up Nodemailer
 * Steps for using Nodemailer to send email:
-    - Make sure you have run `npm install`, "nodemailer" should be located in dependencies in package.json
+    - Make sure you have run `npm install`, "nodemailer" should be located in dependencies in package.json file
     - Add to your `.env` file:
         - EMAIL = (your email here)
         - PASSWORD = (your email password here)
     - Note: `.env` file does not get pushed up to Github
-    - This will authorize transporter object in `node.mailer.router.js` to send/receive email from your account ​
+    - This will authorize transporter object in `node.mailer.router.js` to send/receive email from your account (where you see process.env.EMAIL and process.env.PASSWORD)
+    - With the way Google's email security works, you will need to go to this address [https://myaccount.google.com/lesssecureapps] and toggle "Allow less secure apps" to ON for your account in order to use Nodemailer.
+More information can be found here: [https://community.nodemailer.com/using-gmail/].
+​
 ​
 ### Completed Features